Investigation

 Speak with our respected Killeen criminal defense attorneys today

-Here at the Mary Beth Harrell Law Firm, our seasoned criminal defense lawyers handle the full range of felony crimes.
+Here at the Mary Beth Harrell Criminal Defense and DWI Lawyers, our seasoned criminal defense lawyers handle the full range of felony crimes.
 We assert every defense that can help you obtain a dismissal, including seeking to suppress any evidence that was illegally obtained during an investigation.
 Whether you’ve been arrested or are currently under investigation, working with experienced, strong criminal defense lawyers gives you the best chance at a positive outcome.
 Let us help.
 Contact us today by phone or by completing our contact form to schedule a consultation.
 Our criminal defense lawyers in Killeen uphold the rights of clients throughout all Central Texas, including Temple, Belton, Copperas Cove, Harker Heights, and Waco, as well as McLennan, Coryell and Bell Counties.